 - Walking Tall (2004) has Army veteran Chris Vaughn return to his Tennessee hometown to find his family's lumber mill is failing, meth-heads roam the streets, and his boyhood buddy Jay Hamilton runs the casino, which is almost the only thriving enterprise in town.
 Not only is Hamilton fleecing the locals, but he also clandestinely operates a meth lab, and "owns" the town sheriff.

-- Miss Gulch from The Wizard of Oz.
-Threatens to bring a damage suit against a farm because of a small dog.
+- Almira Gulch from The Wizard of Oz owns half of the entire county, and threatens to bring a damage suit against a farm because of a small dog barking at her.

 - Nyaga from The Air Up There all but owns the small town of Mingori, and freely steals from the inhabitants.
 He hopes to acquire the even smaller town of Winabi so he can mine the land for iron, and steals the residents' cattle in an attempt to drive them off their land.

 - Played with in Holes - Charles "Trout" Walker was the son of the man who owned the town next to the lake where the story is set.
-An Entitled Bastard because his father owned the town, he invokes this trope and tires to force a relationship with the Schoolteacher Kate Barlow.
-When he's rejected, he murders the man Kate loved.
+An Entitled Bastard and overgrown Spoiled Brat because his father owned the town, he tried to force a relationship with the local schoolmarm Kate Barlow.
+When Kate rejected his advances, he responded by leading a lynch mob to burn down her school and murdering the man she loved.

 - Red Harvest: In the backstory, wealthy industrialist Elihu Willsson controlled the town of Personville (known to the locals as Poisonville), including the mayor, police, and local gang leaders.
 So complete was his control, he was called the Czar of Poisonville.
 But by the present day, Elihu's lost control: the leaders of the mob factions and corrupt cops rebelled against him, and they know enough about Elihu's dirty secrets to bring him down if he tries to do anything to them through legal means.

-- The A-Team seemed to go up against these kind of antagonists in a majority of their episodes and might even serve as the modern day Trope Codifier.
+- The A-Team seemed to go up against these kinds of antagonists in a majority of their episodes and might even serve as the modern day Trope Codifier.

 - In The Dukes of Hazzard corrupt businessman Boss Hogg owns most of the property and businesses in Hazzard County, and while he doesn't have any official connection to the sheriff's office the sheriff always takes orders from him.